 The Dell OpenManage installer provides installation scripts and RPM packages to install and uninstall Dell OpenManage Server Administrator and other managed system software components on your managed system.
-For more information, see the Dell OpenManage Server Administrator Installation Guide and the Dell OpenManage Management Station Software Installation Guide.
-You can access these documents at support.dell.com/manuals.
+For more information, see the Dell OpenManage Server Administrator Installation Guide and the Dell OpenManage Management Station Software Installation Guide at support.dell.com/manuals.

-NOTE: When you install the opensource packages from the Dell Systems Management Tools and Documentation DVD, the corresponding license files are automatically copied to the system.
+NOTE: When you install the open source packages from the Dell Systems Management Tools and Documentation DVD, the corresponding license files are automatically copied to the system.
 When you remove these packages, the corresponding files are removed.